Farteen/XcodeTestProjects/UIWebViewPagination/README.md

 # UIWebViewPagination

-## Testing out pagination and altering content with a web view
+## Pagination and altering content with a web view